Flatbed Chains and Binders

-- Recoilless Lever binders - Recoilless chain binders utilize a lever mechanism, but they mitigate the risk of recoil.
-The design allows the center cam to move independently, breaking up the store energy.
+Recoilless Lever Binders: Recoilless chain binders utilize a lever mechanism, but they mitigate the risk of recoil.
+The design allows the center cam to move independently, breaking up the stored energy.
 This binder’s body independently rotates, free of the handle to release tension smoothly and easily!

 3. Hook Options

 The National Association of Chain Manufacturers (NACM) maintains standards and specifications to ensure that every transport chain hook is safe, effectively keeping chains connected and loads tied down.
 At Mytee Products, 100% of our chain hooks options meet NACM’s high standards.
 This means our hooks pass a “breaking force” test, and each one is capable of “withstanding breaking force loads.”
 Our hook options include:

 Slip Hooks: These hooks are forged from strong, low0alloy carbon steel.